Maximvan/MLFLSP2/README.md

 The incorporation of residual connections from the ResNet architecture enhances the model's ability to tackle the challenges of training deep networks.
 Residual connections facilitate the smooth flow of gradients during backpropagation, mitigating issues like vanishing gradients.
 This is particularly advantageous when dealing with deep architectures, ensuring effective learning and feature representation.

 ## Additional Reflections
-In this section, I aim to document various techniques that were experimented with but did not yield favorable results.
 These endeavors encompassed the exploration of different models, optimizers, loss functions, preprocessing techniques, and the generation of final test predictions.
 Although these methods were employed in diverse manners with the goal of enhancing the Kaggle score, the outcomes did not surpass the score of the final submission.
-Despite the lack of improvement in the final score, some of these attempts are documented below to highlight the diverse strategies explored throughout this project.
+Despite the lack of improvement in the final score, some of these attempts are documented to highlight the diverse strategies explored throughout this project.
 Techniques that were explored and are briefly discussed:

 - Segmentation of the images
 - Training a 'simple' CNN for 170 epoch